BraydenPark/llm-prompt-injection-guide/README.md

 - Integrate into a **Red Team Assessment** for LLM apps
 - Use in **bug bounty programs** or AI pentesting frameworks
 - Extend with **automation scripts** to test local models

+## Author
+Brayden Park - Cybersecurity Consultant | [LinkedIn](https://www.linkedin.com/in/braydenpark

+## Contributions Welcome
+Have a new attack type or test?
+Submit a PR or open an issue